-A Building Fund levy of $380pa applies for each family enrolled at the School.
+A Building Fund levy of $520pa applies for each family enrolled at the School (2024 figure).

 The School reserves the right to increase fees at the end of each calendar year.
 This is to cover cost increases, in particular the cost of teaching and other staff salaries.
 As a guide, fee increases historically have been approximately 2% above the cost of living increases.

 Bank cheque / draft – payable to: Covenant College

 Telegraphic Transfer – to the School account.
 Ask your bank to identify student’s name on all correspondence sent to the Commonwealth Bank of Australia.

 Bank: Commonwealth Banks of Australia (Colishaw Street, Greenway ACT 2901, Australia)

 Account Name: Covenant College

 All payments are to be made in Australian dollars only.